 Requesting a copy of your tax return.
-You can obtain a copy of the actual return you filed with the IRS for an earlier year.
+You can obtain a copy of the actual return and all attachments you filed with the IRS for an earlier year.
+This includes a copy of the Form W-2 or Form 1099 filed with your return.
 Use Form 4506 to make your request.
 You will be charged a fee, which you must pay when you submit Form 4506.